Select the state where the employee works or where the agreement will be enforced.

 Common Mistakes to Avoid

-Relying on choice-of-law provisions to import a more favorable state law.
-Many states refuse to enforce choice-of-law provisions that would circumvent their own protective non-compete statutes.
+Relying on a choice-of-law provision to apply a more favorable state's law.
+Courts in protective states frequently decline to enforce choice-of-law provisions that circumvent their own non-compete statutes to protect their residents.
+A Texas choice-of-law clause in a California employee's agreement is likely unenforceable.

 Frequently Asked Questions